Synthetic Monitor

 Rerun Interval

-The Rerun Interval determines how often the synthetic monitor will run the check.
-Choose an interval based on how critical the synthetic monitor is and how quickly you need to be alerted about issues.
+The Rerun Interval determines how often the synthetic monitor runs the check.
+Choose an interval based on how critical the endpoint is and how quickly you need to be alerted about issues.

 Alert Conditions

-Use historical average for threshold calculation: When enabled, alerts and warnings trigger based on percentage deviation from the rolling average of recent test results.
-When disabled, alerts/warnings trigger based on absolute response time thresholds in milliseconds.
+• Use historical average for threshold calculation: When enabled, alerts and warnings trigger based on percentage deviation from the rolling average of recent test results.
+When disabled, alerts and warnings trigger based on absolute response time thresholds in milliseconds.

 Notification